truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 {{< /expand >}}

 ## Setting Up Directory Services
-TrueNAS SCALE allows you to configure an Active Directory or LDAP server to handle authentication and authorization services, domain, and other account settings.
+TrueNAS allows you to configure an Active Directory or LDAP server to handle authentication and authorization services, domain, and other account settings.
 SCALE allows configuring either directory server but not both.

 {{< hint type=warning >}}